Wondery podcast Waco revisits the story of self-styled Messiah David Koresh, and his stand-off with the FBI in 1993.

 Now, however, some would argue the events mimic in miniature key questions about nationhood, justice, liberty and the right to bear arms: what it means to be American, perhaps.
 This represents quite an about face in public perception since the 90s.

-There are pretty polarised opinions about Koresh, the Branch Davidians and the Waco siege.
+Opinions about Koresh, the Branch Davidians and the Waco siege are still pretty polarised.

 It’s surprising that the podcast’s narrative doesn’t spend more time laying out these claims, and their evidence, a little more baldly.